COVID-19 in Pregnancy

 • Pictures usually are provided, though technology (cell phones, videos, cameras) cannot be used during sonograms.

-• A single adult visitor is permitted to accompany a patient for their 20-week OB ultrasound.
+• A single adult visitor is permitted to accompany a patient for their ultrasound.
 Please follow instruction as provided by the Ultrasound Technologist.

 At the Hospital:

-• Your support person and all visitors should be healthy, without symptoms or exposure to COVID-19.
-While there is not a limitation on number of support people, we encourage you to keep your birthing team small to protect you, your baby and our staff.
+• Your support person and all visitors should be healthy and without symptoms or exposure to COVID-19.
+While there is no limitation on the number of support people you may have, we encourage you to keep your birthing team small to protect you, your baby, and our staff.

 While You are in Labor:

-• Most of our usual labor supports, including pain medications and epidurals, are available.
-Nitrous oxide is available following a negative Covid test on admission.
+• Our usual labor supports, including pain medications and epidurals, are available.

 • If you are known or suspected to have COVID-19 while in labor, we can talk in greater depth about what other changes you can expect.
 You will still be allowed a support person regardless of your Covid status.